Skip to Main Content

 Example:

 Schott J, Priest J. 2002.
 Leading antenatal classes: a practical guide.
 2nd ed.
-Boston (MA): Books for Midwives.
+Books for Midwives.

 Basic format: